 While vocations promotion is every Catholic's duty, the parish needs to shoulder the responsibility for reminding its members

-Gemma started the parish vocations committee at her parish in St. Joseph, Missouri, at the behest of the diocesan vocations
+Gemma started the vocations committee at her parish in St. Joseph, Missouri, at the behest of the diocesan vocations director.

-director.
-He was impressed with her vocations work in what was then known as the Society of Our Lady of the Cloister (now
+He was impressed with her vocations work in what was then known as the Society of Our Lady of the Cloister (now known as

-known as the ACMM Ministry of Our Lady of the Cloister).
-Each committee member came with their own ideas, and she charged
+the ACMM Parish Workers Ministry of Our Lady of the Cloister).
+Each committee member came with their own ideas.
+Gemma then

-each person with making their ideas come to life.
+encouraged each person to make their ideas come to life.

 Among these plans were the 40 Hours Adoration for Vocations; a local sister coming to speak at Masses; a rack of vocational

-brochures from different communities (cloistered and others); and a nun run to St. Louis that, unfortunately, did not materialize.
+brochures from different communities (cloistered and active); and a nun run to St. Louis that, unfortunately, did not materialize.

 The parish tract rack was quickly utilized, with one committee member making a sign stating, "Vocation Reading."